 Plasmid used for DNA vaccination

-A plasmid containing the cDNA encoding full length (except the 341-RRRKKR-347 residues, a proteolytic cleavage site between HA1 and HA2 subunits) hemagglutinin (HA) from A/swan/Poland/305-135V08/2006 (H5N1) and optimized to the domestic chicken codon bias was described earlier (Stachyra et al., 2014b; Stachyra et al., 2016)
+A plasmid containing the cDNA encoding full length (except the 341-RRRKKR-347 residues, a proteolytic cleavage site between HA1 and HA2 subunits) hemagglutinin (HA) from A/swan/Poland/305-135V08/2006 (H5N1); clade 2.2 and optimized to the domestic chicken codon bias was described earlier (Stachyra et al., 2014b; Stachyra et al., 2016)

 Recombinant H5 HA protein expression, purification and analysis

 The same H5N1 virus strain used as the source of the DNA vaccine was also used as the source of cDNA encoding HA cloned into the P. pastoris expression vector.
-A DNA fragment corresponding to residues 17–531 of HA, with the deletion of 341-RRRKKR-347, was ligated into the pPICZαC vector (Invitrogen, USA) using the ClaI and SacII restriction sites.
+A DNA fragment corresponding to extracellular domain of HA (residues 17-531, ∆RRRKKR), was ligated into the pPICZαC vector (Invitrogen, USA) using the ClaI and SacII restriction sites.
 The HA antigen was subsequently overexpressed and secreted from the P. pastoris KM71 strain.
 The yeast cells were grown in 400 ml of BMGY medium at 30 °C on a plate agitator at 160 rpm agitation.
 The induction of HA expression was carried out in 1/4 of the original volume of BMMY medium at pH 7.8 using 5% methanol.
 Subsequent incubation at 26 °C with vigorous shaking was continued for 7 days.
 The culture medium was cleared of yeast cells by centrifugation at 3000 x g at 4 °C for 6 min and the supernatant was collected for further HA purification.
 The protein was purified in a one step procedure using Ni-NTA agarose (Qiagen, Germany), and its purity was analyzed using 4–12 % SDS-PAGE (Bio-Rad, Poland).
 After dialysis against PBS, pH 7.4, the protein was lyophilized and stored at -20 °C. Oligomerization of H5 HA protein was analyzed on a Superdex-200 10/300 GL column (GE Healthcare, Poland) pre-equilibrated with 10 mM Tris pH 7.8 with 200 mM NaCl.
+Fraction of oligomers were collected and only oligomers were used in further steps.
 Molecular weight marker standards (Bio-Rad, Poland) were used for column calibration providing the generation of standard curves to identify the molecular weights of the proteins present in the samples.
 The protein elution was monitored at 280 nm.

 Immunization experiment